tostercx/dualSocks/README.md

 Listens on all interfaces on port 1080 by default

 # Todo
-* Create a benchmark for speed tests (have a few ideas to speed it up even more)
+* Create a benchmark for speed tests (I have a few ideas to speed it up even more)
 * Add direct IPv4/IPv6 connection modes (only "domain connections" supported atm)
 * Add basic command line options for configuration
+* Add CI builds